-Fall ’17 - Martin Luther School’s (MLS) Board of Directors and Foundation announce our Reset for Growth Initiative and invest several hundred million dollars to update the facility with new lighting, signage, painting throughout the building, technology, furniture and a redeployment of faculty and staff to better serve today’s diversity and students’ needs.
+Fall ’17 - Martin Luther School’s (MLS) Board of Directors and Foundation announce our Reset for Growth Initiative and invest in updates to the facility including new lighting, signage, painting throughout the building, technology, furniture and a redeployment of faculty and staff to better serve today’s diversity and students’ needs.
 Research showed that our small size + 9 other reasons make MLS the Small School.
 Smart Choice.

-Oct ’17 - MLS runs its 1st newspaper ad campaign in all 8 local editions of the Queens Ledger to support its HarvestFest ’17 Open House for the Community to see all the recent improvements to the building and invite students to become Cougars for a Day so they can experience
+Oct ’17 - MLS runs its 1st newspaper ad campaign in all 8 local editions of the Queens Ledger to support its HarvestFest ’17 Open House for the Community to see all the recent improvements to the building and invites students to become Cougars for a Day so they can experience.

 Over the past 58 years, Martin Luther School has viewed its role in the community not just as a place of education, but a place of ministry.
 From the very beginning, a Christ-centered ministry has been the number one priority of Martin Luther School.
 Reflecting ever-growing educational needs and trends, Martin Luther School adapts its curriculum to reflect an ever-changing society.
 While maintaining our ministerial integrity, it has continued to grow as a strong college-preparatory school, offering Advanced Placement, STEM Courses, and SAT Preparatory courses and where 99% of our graduates attend college.